 Have an event?
 Let us know!

-FREE delicious appetizers by the dynamic team of Chef Milton and Chef Louise of Skye Cafe and Bistro
+FREE delicious appetizers by the amazing Chef Milton of Skye Café and Bistro

 Both events are free and open to the public.

-This year, the Global Citizen Award will recognize the theme of “Partners for a Better World”, spotlighting inspiring people and initiatives that demonstrate the impact of working through partnership and solidarity towards global citizenship, global cooperation, justice and peace.
+This year, the Global Citizen Award will recognize the theme of “In It Together”, spotlighting inspiring people and initiatives that demonstrate the impact of working through partnership and solidarity towards global citizenship, global cooperation, justice and peace.

-Join us as we celebrate the contributions of these amazing Saskatchewan people and organizations working for a more just and sustainable world.
+Join us as we celebrate the contributions of these amazing Saskatchewan people and groups working for a more just and sustainable world.
 Come for the inspiring stories, stay for the socializing.